Defending Employers Against Employment Discrimination Claims

 Contact our firm to arrange a free case evaluation with an experienced defense attorney.
 Call 718-619-4601 today.

 Our Approach To Defending Employment Discrimination Claims

 These allegations strike at the heart of one’s sense of fairness and equity.
 Often, the former employers/defendants do not have documentation to support their recollections of the former employee/plaintiff’s poor performance.
 As such, a defendant may have difficulty persuading a New York City jury that their reason for termination was not merely a pretext for discrimination.

-At Connors & Connors P.C. we are sensitive to the difficulty in defending employment discrimination claims.
-At the earliest opportunity we seek, through experienced investigations, to identify and interview all persons with knowledge of the plaintiff's allegations in an effort to build a defense based upon neutral witnesses to be called at trial.
-We also encourage our clients to perform a critical self analysis to determine if discoverable documents support the reason for the plaintiff's termination .
+At The Law Firm of Connors & Connors, P.C., we are sensitive to the difficulty in defending employment discrimination claims.
+At the earliest opportunity we seek, through experienced investigations, to identify and interview all persons with knowledge of the plaintiff’s allegations in an effort to build a defense based upon neutral witnesses to be called at trial.
+We also encourage our clients to perform a critical self-analysis to determine if discoverable documents support the reason for the plaintiff’s termination.

 We provide defense representation to clients throughout all five New York boroughs.